-For those kits designed to collect breathing air samples for laboratory analysis, different gas mixtures were sampled according to vendors' instructions and then submitted to the laboratory associated with the kit.
-Three kinds of samples were submitted: certified calibration gas mixtures, previously analyzed compressed breathing air, and room air.
-Calibration gas mixtures contained regulated breathing air components with the balance of the mixture being either dry air or purified nitrogen gas.
+For those kits designed to collect breathing air samples for laboratory analysis, different gas mixtures of know composition were sampled according to vendors' instructions and then submitted to the laboratory associated with the kit.
 Samples were submitted blind, with coded identities so that the contents were not distinguishable by the laboratories before analysis.
-Samples were submitted for testing to NFPA or CGA-E standards.
+Samples were submitted for testing to NFPA or Compressed Gas Association (CGA) E standards.

-Purified nitrogen gas contained very little oxygen (< 0.5%).
+Some samples contained very little oxygen (< 0.5%) and would not support life.
 Laboratories testing samples from kits B, C, D, and F correctly identified the samples with low oxygen content.
-Labs testing for kits C and D called to inform us of this hazard, thinking this was for human use.
-The results from the lab associated with kit A gave close to normal oxygen levels for all samples, even those with just a very small concentration of oxygen (Figure 8).
+Labs testing for kits C and D called to inform us of this hazard.
+The oxygen level results from the lab associated with kit A were close to normal for all samples (Figure 3).
 While this may be additional evidence that the kit A sample container was leaking, the possibility of measurement error cannot be discounted.